The sixth Painleve transcendent and uniformization of algebraic curves: Remarks on Abelian integrals and equations on tori

 \section{Remarks on Abelian integrals and equations on tori}

+Described differential `$\theta$-machinery' makes it possible to include immediately into analysis Abelian integrals: holomorphic, meromorphic, and logarithmic.
+Indeed, closedness of the construction \eqref{Gt}--\eqref{base} and differential calculus proposed in Sect.~\ref{diffprop} are actually just a `semi-true` because, to be fully consistent, we should also extend Fuchsian theory into these types of integrals.
+This goes far beyond the scope of the present work and will be the subject matter of a separate study.

-Described `differential $\theta$-machinery' makes it possible to include immediately into analysis Abelian integrals: holomorphic, meromorphic, and logarithmic.
-Insomuch as many of the curves we have considered (probably all) admit representation in form of covers over tori, we can derive a large family of explicitly solvable Fuchsian equations on tori; in doing so fundamental logarithmic Abelian integral and all the meromorphic objects on our Riemann surfaces can be described in terms of Jacobi's $\theta$-functions and constants.
-As we have already mentioned in Introduction, no such representations are presently available in spite of numerous examples of modular curves and the well-studied subgroups of $\boldsymbol{\Gamma}(1)$.
-We touched briefly on this problem in \cite{br} and exhibited there one special example of a meromorphic integral.
+Insomuch as many of the curves we have considered (probably all) admit representation in form of covers over tori, we can derive a large family of explicitly solvable Fuchsian equations on tori; in doing so fundamental logarithmic Abelian integral and all the meromorphic objects on our Riemann surfaces can be described in terms of Jacobi's $\theta$-functions and constants; a great effectivization of the theory.
+As we have already mentioned in Introduction, no such representations are presently available in spite of numerous examples of modular curves and the well-studied subgroups of $\bo\Gamma(1)$.
+We touched briefly on this problem in \cite{br}, considered there one special example of a meromorphic integral, and exhibited in \cite[Proposition~10]{br5} the first example of analytic formula for everywhere holomorphic and additively automorphic object on $\mathbb{H}^+$.
 Abelian integrals, Fuchsian equations on tori, and higher genus integer $q$-series certainly merit thorough investigation and will be fully considered in a continuation of this work.
-Anticipating such a kind results by explicit formulae, we consider briefly the hyperelliptic series \eqref{hyper}, in particular, equation \eqref{W2ab}.
+Anticipating such a kind results by explicit formulae, we consider briefly the hyperelliptic family \eqref{hyper}, in particular, curve \eqref{W2ab}.

-It is common knowledge that all such curves admit a reduction of the holomorphic hyperelliptic integrals into elliptic ones.
-In particular the reduction formula for curve \eqref{W2ab} has the form
+It is common knowledge that all such curves admit a reduction of their holomorphic integrals into the elliptic ones.
+Most known reduction formula is due to Jacobi, concerns with curve \eqref{W2ab}, and has in our case the form